-Facility lighting fixtures should be period-appropriate; reuse or replication of the 1990 pendant fix- tures is encouraged.
+Facility lighting fixtures should be period-appropriate; reuse or replication of the 1990 or earlier pendant fixtures is encouraged.
 Architectural lighting fixtures should be discreet.
-Light sources should be con- cealed and the amount of light should not be distracting.
+Light sources should be concealed and the amount of light should not be distracting.
+The color temperature and intensity of light sources should reflect the historic nature of the building.
+Restoration of the two original wrought iron pendant lamps would be appropriate if based on the original drawings and historic photographs.